rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 * Like a row boat

 React/Vue:
-* Library treding toward framework
+* Library trending toward framework
 * Like an automatic transmission
 * Like a sail boat
 * Leaner